Learn MVC (Model View Controller)

 The first step is to create a simple customer model which is nothing but a class with three properties: code, name, and amount.
 Create a simple MVC project, right click on the model folder, and click on Add New Item, as shown in the below figure.

-From the templates, select a simple class and name it as Customer.
+From the templates, select a simple class and name it as

 Create the class with three properties as shown in the below code snippet.